 This is where things get interesting.
 When fresh, these have a nice, mild flavor.
 Often dried boletes are described as being nutty, and this is true with this species.
 They have a scent reminiscent of toasted walnuts when dried.

-The species I have found under ash stain blue when cut (Boletinellus Marulioides).
+The species I've found under ash stain blue when cut (Boletinellus Marulioides).
 The ones I find under tamarack do not (Boletinellus rompelii).
-Both are ok to eat.
+I've eaten both and had no problems in modest amounts around 2 ounces or less.

-Just like slippery jacks, the texture of these can be a little bit slippery when cooked if they aren’t dried first.
+These are a good example of a wild mushroom that's edible, but not necessarily great to eat.
+Just like slippery jacks, the texture of these can be a little bit slippery when cooked if they aren't dried first.
 As the mushrooms age, their pores become larger and texturally unappealing to me.
-If the mushrooms are young, I like to just cook them “straight up”, if they’re older though, I like to scrape the pores off with a knife.
+If the mushrooms are young, you can cook them "straight-up" if they're older though, I like to scrape the pores off with a knife.

 Since they can be a bit slippery fresh, combining them with something crunchy like toasted breadcrumbs adds some great textural contrast.
 Flavoring the breadcrumbs with some garlic and hot pepper flakes makes it interesting, and irresistible.
 Here's a really great way I like to prepare them-a recipe I donated to a mycological cookbook in Oregon.